utkarsh-101-tech/project-26/README.md

 Step 4
 Spread mayonnaise and ketchup on bun bottoms.
 Add lettuce, tomato, burger, onion, and salt and pepper to taste.
-Set bun tops in place.
+Set bun tops in place. site is ready to be published at https://utkarsh-101-tech.github.io/project-26-Masterchef-Junior/